jdeboi/Classroom-Clock/README.md

 # Classroom-Clock
-a clock designed for and by teachers
+a DIY digital clock designed for and by teachers

 [jdeboi.com](http://jdeboi.com/)